Organizational Policies and Practices to Support Healthcare

 Navigating the Complex Landscape of Healthcare Costs and Technology

 Complaints regarding the escalating costs within the healthcare industry have become a pervasive concern in today’s healthcare landscape.
 This concern is exacerbated by the presence of competing needs, particularly evident in the doctor-patient relationship and the increasing demands for quality time between healthcare providers and patients.
 In this context, Kelly & Porr (2018) have noted a significant and rapid rise in healthcare expenses, primarily attributed to the transition from analog to digital healthcare delivery.
-The transformation to a digital model is deemed costly yet indispensable for achieving the desired outcomes in modern healthcare, as underscored by the American Nurses Association (2015).
+The transformation to a digital model is deemed costly yet indispensable for achieving the desired outcomes in modern healthcare, as underscored by the American Nurses Association (ANA, 2015).
 Consequently, the development of healthcare policies has become a formidable challenge due to these mounting costs, with each policy perceived to have a potentially detrimental impact on healthcare.

 The ramifications of these competing needs are multi-faceted.
 Technology has significantly improved access to medical data and information, primarily through the digitization of healthcare records.
 The digital revolution has brought forth the capability for healthcare professionals to access patient data from virtually any location.
 Healthcare practitioners can now swiftly exchange medical data via intranets and the internet, thereby enhancing patient care.
 Patients can conveniently view their test results via electronic health records on patient portals without having to contact the doctor’s office (“Intelligence Retinal Imaging Systems,” n.d.).
 However, this convenience has also brought about challenges related to data security and breaches, as care teams rely on the most up-to-date information for decision-making.